 Under federal regulations, undergraduate students are eligible to receive federal financial aid for up to 150% of the published length of their academic program.

-Since the PLNU Undergraduate program is designed to be completed in four years and 128 units, students will not be eligible for federal financial aid after attempting 192 units (including transferred coursework) or beyond the sixth year of undergraduate study (part-time study may extend, but on an appeal basis).
+Since the PLNU Undergraduate program is designed to be completed in four years and 128 units, students will not be eligible for federal financial aid after attempting 192 units (including transferred coursework).
+Students who extend beyond the 192 units may appeal.

 A financial SAP appeal is dependent upon satisfying PLNU’s academic Satisfactory Academic Progress standards.
 For more complete information on the university’s financial SAP policies, students may visit the Student Financial Services Undergraduate section of the PLNU website.